5 reasons Pennsylvania's special election matters

 To be sure, the tax cuts may play better in districts with a different socio-economic make up.
 But the first real-world test did not yield promising results.

-"If [Lamb] wins, you’re going to see probably another half a dozen Republicans say they’re not running again," former Vice President Joe Biden said of while campaigning for the Democrat last week.
+"If [Lamb] wins, you’re going to see probably another half a dozen Republicans say they’re not running again," former Vice President Joe Biden said while campaigning for Lamb last week.

 Meanwhile, both parties are still trying to recruit candidates in some key races.
 If Lamb loses, Democrats may have a harder time convincing would-be candidates to run in conservative districts.

-But, as former Rep. Tom Davis, a Virginia Republican who once ran the National Republican Congressional Committee, notes, it would be a tough balancing act for GOP lawmakers.
+But, as noted by former Rep. Tom Davis, a Virginia Republican who once ran the National Republican Congressional Committee, a Lamb victory could present a tough balancing act for GOP lawmakers.

 "A Democratic victory will send chills down the line of the Republican Conference that the president is an albatross even in seemingly safe districts in a general election," Davis said.
 "However, he is still the gold standard to Republican primary voters, so distancing yourself carries some risks, as well."